The majestic African elephant is a herbivore that eats mostly grass, flowers and wild fruits, tree bark, leaves, roots and twigs.

-Ask what do elephants eat and the answer can be almost everything on the savanna!
+Ask “what do elephants eat”, and the answer can be almost everything on the savanna.
 When an elephant comes to a forest it doesn’t just pick leaves from a tree.
 It consumes most of the tree!

 Did you know that elephants eat for 18 hours per day?

-Well, sorry to burst your peanut bubble, but this is a myth which originated in the days when elephants first became an attraction.
+Well, sorry to burst your bubble, but this is a myth which originated in the days when elephants first became an attraction.

 Peanuts don’t even grow in the elephant’s habitat, so how do elephants even know whether they enjoy peanuts or not?

 In fact, there are a bunch of weird and wonderful facts, so let’s jump right in with a story on what do elephants eat.

 Elephants are the ultimate vegetarians.
 They are herbivores that live on an incredibly varied diet that changes with the seasons.

-- Flowers and wild fruits, such as figs and mangoes
+- Flowers and wild fruits, such as figs and mangoes.

-- Tree leaves, like their giraffe counterparts
+- Tree leaves, like their giraffe counterparts.

-- Tree bark, which is full of calcium and nutrients
+- Tree bark, which is full of calcium and nutrients.

-- Bamboo, where they can find it
+- Bamboo, where they can find it.

-- Just about any natural flora they can find on the African savanna
+- Just about any natural flora they can find on the African savanna.

 Many animals are browsers or grazers.
 Elephants are both, taking food from the ground and the trees.
 In the jungle, an elephant eats more fruit.
 Research has found these elephants eating up to 72 different types of fruit.

-Across Africa, you will find forest trails that appear to have been created by bulldozers.
+Across Africa, you will find forest trails that appear as bulldozers created them.
 Decimated trees lie on their side, their trunks snapped in two.
-The green has gone and trees have been uprooted.
+The green has gone and uprooted trees lie around.

 Well, that’s because of elephants.
 They don’t just eat the leaves, they chew on the entire tree.

 Elephants love to eat tree bark and use their curved tusks to carve into the tree and tear off strips to feed on.
-It looks pretty dry to us but it is one of their favourite food sources.
+It looks pretty dry to us but it is one of their favorite food sources.

 Tree bark helps their digestion as it contains calcium and roughage.
 This enables the clear passage of fruits and plants in their vegetarian-based diet.
-So without tree bark, an elephant can’t process 100-270 kg of food every day
+So without tree bark, an elephant can’t process 100-270 kg of food every day.